-Before I got cancer I ate whatever I wanted, which was a lot of processed and cooked food.
+Before I got cancer I ate whatever I wanted, which was a lot of processed food and fast food.

 Micah and I both worked a lot and didn’t prepare fresh meals often.
-I ate bacon, eggs and toaster waffles for breakfast; and Super Sized fast food for lunch, which was usually a double cheeseburger, fries and a coke.
-Dinner was either microwaved, or something like grilled chicken breast, or bacon-wrapped filets with a cooked vegetable side.
+I ate bacon, eggs, sausage biscuits, cereal, and toaster waffles for breakfast; and Super Sized fast food for lunch, which was usually a double cheeseburger, fries and a coke.
+Dinner was either a microwave dinner, or something like George Forman grilled chicken breast, or bacon-wrapped filets with a cooked vegetable side.

-I drank soft drinks, and ate candy bars, chips; basically whatever I wanted, whenever I wanted.
-I have a high metabolism and don’t gain weight, so I assumed I had a free pass.
-Little did I know, my body was starving for nutrients.
-And for what it’s worth, I didn’t smoke cigarettes and drank very little alcohol, maybe a few glasses of wine or a few beers a couple times a month.
+I drank soft drinks, and ate candy bars, chips, basically whatever I wanted, whenever I wanted.
+I’ve always had a high metabolism and don’t gain weight easily, so I assumed I had a free pass.
+Little did I know, I was poisoning and polluting myself with the high amounts of meat, dairy, sugar, salt, oils, and processed foods in the Western Diet.
+And for what it’s worth, I didn’t smoke cigarettes and drank very little alcohol.
+I would have a few glasses of wine or a few beers occasionally.

 A lot of folks are asking me what I eat now, so what I think I’ll do here is a basic overview of the food I eat the most, and expound on this stuff more in individual posts.